 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

 The male enhancement pills that are available on the market today are often labeled as dietary supplements.
 They claim to increase blood flow to the penis in order to increase the duration of an erection.
 They also claim to boost overall arousal, stamina, and performance.

-However, there’s no data to directly support the effectiveness of male enhancement pills.
+But there’s no data to directly support the effectiveness of male enhancement pills.